 - Inflatable pillow

-- Sleeping mask (the ones that wrap around your head as opposed to the annoying ones that cut into your ears)
+- Sleeping masks (the type that wraps around your head as opposed to the annoying ones that cut into your ears are brilliant)

 - Toothpaste (small tub)